 - Phone check-ins with a buddy

-- A video library of funny comedy films
+- A video library of funny comedy films to lift spirits

 - Positive incentives for healthy behaviors

-Also, never forget that professional counseling is an option.
+Never forget that professional counseling is always an option.
 Self-care works for many of us, but when thoughts and feelings become too dark and overwhelming, the right counselor can help you find your way again.
 Regardless of how you go about it, the key message is that you must be kind to yourself.
 Your well-being and that of your care recipient depend on it.